sushiswap/sushi-docs/docs/Tutorials/How to create a Miso auction.md

 _The Auction example used below is for explanatory purposes only.
 Token price, amount, auction duration, descriptors and the like are not indicative of any real auction._

-MISO is currently available on the Harmony and Ethereum networks.
+MISO is currently available on both the Harmony and Ethereum networks.
 When landing on the MISO home page, you can see all the auctions currently live as well as the finished and upcoming ones.
 To create an auction, click on _Create Auction_ in the top right of the page:

 ![](/img/tutimg/htcamo/htcamo1.png)